 Several hotels front the riverbank, especially in Old Bagan, and it’s possible to simply draw back your curtains and catch the sunrise views over the Irrawaddy River!

 The best two things about the Bagan Viewing Tower are the fact that it’s legal to go there to see the sunrise, and, you can see the whole of Bagan from the Observation Deck.

 It is open from 5 a.m. to 7 a.m. and costs around US$5.

 The worst thing about the Bagan Viewing Tower is that it’s not near anything else and it mars an otherwise beautiful horizon.
 Eventually, I suspect it will be the only highpoint on land to see the sunrise or the Bagan sunset.

 There is an elevator to the 11th floor to the Observation Deck but I would much prefer to watch the sunset over the Bagan temples from the bar on the 13th floor.
 Happy hour coincides with the Bagan sunset – and it’s hard to think of a better way to end a day in Myanmar!

 Further Links and Information

-How do choose where to stay in Bagan?
-See my detailed guide to the best Bagan accommodation for all budgets in the three main areas of Bagan: Bagan Hotels: Where to Stay in Bagan, Myanmar
+- How do choose where to stay in Bagan?
+See my detailed guide to the best Bagan accommodation from luxury resorts to guesthouses in the three main areas of Bagan, Old Bagan, New Bagan, and Nyaung U: Bagan Hotels: Where to Stay in Bagan, Myanmar

 If you’ve enjoyed my Bagan travel blog, share it with your friends now.
 And I’d love to hear about your trip to Bagan, so please leave me a comment!